Tigerdwgth/UR10_Teleop/README.md

-# UR10_Teleop
+# CR5_Teleop
-A teleoperation package to control UR robot with VR controller
+A teleoperation package to control CR robot with VR controller, from elpis-lab/UR10_Teleop.git

 ![](demo/demo.gif)